nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### [ What is the incident of the photo called? ]

 I noticed another JPEG file called '**Alien_autospy.jpg**'.
-Seeing as python3 is installed on the remote machine, we can set up a simple python HTTP server and transfer that image file to my local machine.
+Seeing as python3 is installed on the remote machine, we can set up a simple python HTTP server and transfer that image file to our local machine.

 ![screenshot29](../assets/images/agent_sudo/screenshot29.png)